 Officially known as “Practical Experience” but more commonly know as the the farm project this part of the coursework involves you writing about your own farm or an “adopted farm” that you visited or a combination of the two.
 It is worth a total of 35 of the 100 marks assigned to the practical coursework.

 Most students choose to type their projects on a computer.
-I suggest you consider using an online word processor such as Google Docs within Google Drive (free with any gmail email account).
-Using this makes it easy to share with your teacher to get feedback and you don’y have to worry about older versions of MS Word or constantly having to save your work.
+I suggest using an online word processor such as Google Docs within Google Drive (free with any gmail account) or Dropbox.
+Using this makes it easy to share with your teacher to get feedback and you don’t have to worry about older versions of MS Word or constantly having to save your work.

 The 35 marks for the farm project are broken down as follows.